Insomnia: 8 Things You Must Know

 Reasons for Insomnia

 Now a simple yet important question arises that Is insomnia a disease?
-So the answer is very simple that it is not a disease rather a combination of certain changes in your lifestyle or some unnatural activities happening in our life can cause Insomnia.
+So the answer is very simple that it is not a disease rather a combination of certain changes in your lifestyle or some unnatural activities happening in your life that can cause Insomnia.
 Many factors & reasons contribute to insomnia.
 Below are given some trigger points causing Insomnia.

 - Increased stress